WinVector/cdata/Examples/control_table/control_table.md

     ##  # args: c(checkNames = TRUE, checkKeys = FALSE, strict = FALSE, allow_rqdatatable = TRUE)
     ## }

-The important point is: the transform is specified in data (not code):
+The important point is that the transform is specified in data (not code):

 ``` r
 # R code